Elliptic Littlewood identities: Introduction

 To obtain a more general elliptic analogue, there are two natural approaches.
 The first is to develop a theory of skew interpolation functions, prove a corresponding skew Cauchy identity, then directly lift Macdonald's argument to the elliptic level.
 Roughly speaking, skew interpolation functions should give the coefficients in a generalized branching rule:

-Since these coefficients are understood for $m=1$, one could simply define skew interpolation functions by induction, giving an $m$-fold sum.
+(In contrast to the Macdonald case, these coefficients depend on $n$ in a slightly nontrivial way.
+Also, recall from \cite{xforms} that bold greek letters denote pairs of partitions.)
+Since these coefficients are understood for $m=1$ (a special case of \cite[Thm.~4.16]{bctheta}), one could simply define skew interpolation functions by induction, giving an $m$-fold sum (in which each individual sum is over partitions).
 However, it turns out that one can use connection coefficients together with the existence of a special case of interpolation functions expressible as a product to obtain these coefficients via a single sum.
-Moreover, if the arguments $y_1,\dots,y_m$ contain partial geometric progressions of step $t$, the coefficients of the sum simplify accordingly, and one is thus led to the definition of Section \ref{sec:skew}.
-A suitable analytic continuation argument gives an analogue of the Cauchy identity (Theorem \ref{thm:cauchy_skew}), and then Macdonald's argument lifts to give an elliptic Littlewood identity, Theorem \ref{thm:litt_skew}.
+Moreover, if the arguments $y_1,\dots,y_m$ contain partial geometric progressions of step $t$, the coefficients of the sum simplify accordingly, and one is thus led to the definition of Section~\ref{sec:skew}.
+(See Theorem~\ref{thm:lifted_interp} for the relation between the skew interpolation functions so defined and ordinary interpolation functions; the remark following the theorem expresses the above expansion coefficients in terms of skew interpolation functions.)
+A suitable analytic continuation argument gives an analogue of the Cauchy identity (Theorem~\ref{thm:cauchy_skew}), and then Macdonald's argument lifts to give an elliptic Littlewood identity, Theorem~\ref{thm:litt_skew}.

 The other natural approach to an elliptic analogue is to retain the use of binomial coefficients (i.e., restrict one's attention to principally specialized skew Macdonald polynomials), but hope for an analogue with additional parameters.
-It turns out that enough degrees of freedom survive in the choice of coefficients $c_\bmu$, $c'_\bmu$ that one can use those coefficients to enforce termination, giving Theorem \ref{thm:genlitt} below.
-Moreover, the structure of the coefficients is such that one can analytically continue one of the two sums to a suitable contour integral, Theorem \ref{thm:int_litt}.
-This in turns suggests a further extension in which both sides are integrals, stated as Conjecture \ref{conj:littbig}, for which we can prove a number of special cases.
+It turns out that enough degrees of freedom survive in the choice of coefficients that one can use those coefficients to enforce termination, giving Theorem~\ref{thm:genlitt} below.
+Moreover, the structure of the coefficients is such that one can analytically continue one of the two sums to a suitable contour integral, Theorem~\ref{thm:int_litt}.
+This in turns suggests a further extension in which both sides are integrals, stated as Conjecture~\ref{conj:littbig}, for which we can prove a number of special cases.